-As I’ve been living in Mexico for a while, I could write a big book on my favorite places in Mexico, but instead I decided to gather opinions of top travel bloggers to see which places do they like the most.
-Together we’ve chosen the best places in Mexico, because Mexico is amazing!
+As I’ve been living in Mexico for a while, I could write a big book on my favorite places in Mexico, but instead, I decided to gather opinions of top travel bloggers to see which places do they like the most.
+Hopefully, this list will help you pick the ideal location in Mexico!

 Best Places to Visit in Mexico